The Lovin' Spoonful: Zal Yanovsky

 After leaving the Spoonful, Yanovsky signed as a solo act with Buddha Records, and he continued to be managed by Cavallo.
 In September 1967, Buddha issued his debut single, "As Long As You're Here", which reached number 101 on Billboards Bubbling Under the Hot 100 chart the following month.
-In late 1967, he began recording his first solo album, Alive and Well in Argentina, which was released in April 1968.
+In late 1967, he began recording his first solo album, Alive and Well in Argentina, which was released in June 1968.
+(Note: Marti Smiley Childs and Jeff March identify the release date as April 1968, but contemporary articles in Billboard and Cash Box magazines state that Buddah debuted the album on June 8 at their first annual convention.)
 The album received little critical or commercial attention, but it spawned a partnership between Yanovsky and his replacement in the Spoonful, Jerry Yester, who produced the album.
 The two formed "Hair Shirt Productions", which produced recordings in Los Angeles for Pat Boone, Tim Buckley and the Fifth Avenue Band.

 Yanovsky played in Kris Kristofferson's band on a 1970 European tour, including a performance at that year's Isle of Wight Festival.
 Sebastian was performing at the festival as a solo act, and during his set, Yanovsky joined him on-stage and performed several songs.
 Yanovsky subsequently exited the music business and moved back to Canada, opening the restaurant Chez Piggy in 1979 with his wife in Kingston, Ontario.

 Steve Boone, Joe Butler and reunions

 In 1969, Boone attempted to record a solo album, but the project dissolved.
 That same year, he produced an album for the Virginia-based folk group the Oxpetals, after which he left the music business.

 Butler pivoted to Broadway acting, and he performed in the rock musical Hair.
 He also worked as a sound editor in Hollywood, but by later in the 1970s he was no longer active in music and instead drove a taxi cab.

 Sebastian resisted subsequent efforts to reform the Spoonful, and the original members of the band only reunited twice.
 In late 1979, at the invitation of the musician Paul Simon, the band appeared in his 1980 film One-Trick Pony in a concert sequence which featured several 1960s acts.
 The band did not see each other again until March 2000, when the four original members were inducted into the Rock and Roll Hall of Fame in Cleveland.
 Yanovsky died of a heart attack two years later.

 Butler, Boone and Yester began touring under the name the Spoonful in 1991, a venture opposed by both Sebastian and Yanovsky.
 Augmented by a group of touring musicians, the group released a live album, Live at the Hotel Seville, in 1999.
 Sebastian has since reunited with Boone and Butler once, joining them onstage in 2020 during a benefit concert.